Updated March 21, 2023

 We want to find the best regression to draw a line that is as close to every dot as possible.
 In the case of two data points, it’s easy to draw a line; just join them.

-Now, if we have a number of data points now how to draw the line that is as close as possible to each data point.
+Now, if we have a number of data points now, how to draw a line that is as close as possible to each data point.

 In this case, our goal is to minimize the vertical distance between the line and all the data points.
 In this way, we predict the best line for our Linear regression model.

-Below is the detail explanation of Simple Linear Regression:
+Below is a detailed explanation of Simple Linear Regression:

 - Sum of squared errors.

 - For our analysis, we will be using the least square method.

 - We will make a difference of all points and calculate the sum of all the points.
 Whichever line gives the minimum sum will be our best line.

 Example: By doing this, we could take multiple men and their son’s height and do things like telling a man how tall his son could be.
 Before he was even born.

 The above figure shows a simple linear regression.
 The line represents the regression line.
 Given by: y = a + b * x.